HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 #### Structured data

 Over the course of the past decade, search engines, particularly Google, have continued to push towards becoming the presentation layer of the web.
-These advancements are partially driven by their improved ability to extract information from unstructured content (e.g., [passage indexing](https://blog.google/products/search/search-on/)) and the adoption of semantic markup in the form of _structured data_.
+These advancements are partially driven by their improved ability to extract information from unstructured content (e.g., <a hreflang="en" href="https://blog.google/products/search/search-on/">passage indexing</a>) and the adoption of semantic markup in the form of _structured data_.
 Search engines have encouraged content creators and developers to implement structured data to give more visibility to their content within components of search results.

-In a move from ["strings to things"](https://blog.google/products/search/introducing-knowledge-graph-things-not/), search engines have agreed upon a broad vocabulary of objects in support of marking up a variety of people, places, and things within web content.
+In a move from <a hreflang="en" href="https://blog.google/products/search/introducing-knowledge-graph-things-not/">"strings to things"</a>, search engines have agreed upon a broad vocabulary of objects in support of marking up a variety of people, places, and things within web content.
 However, only a subset of that vocabulary triggers inclusion within search results components.
-Google specifies those that they support and how they're displayed in their [search gallery](https://developers.google.com/search/docs/guides/search-gallery), and provides [a tool](https://search.google.com/test/rich-results) to validate their support and implementation.
+Google specifies those that they support and how they're displayed in their <a hreflang="en" href="https://developers.google.com/search/docs/guides/search-gallery">search gallery</a>, and provides <a hreflang="en" href="https://search.google.com/test/rich-results">a tool</a> to validate their support and implementation.

 As search engines evolve to reflect more of these elements in search results, the incidence rates of the different vocabularies change across the web.

 As part of our examination, we took a look at the incidence rates of different types of structured markup.
-The available vocabularies include [RDFa](https://www.w3.org/TR/rdfa-primer/) and [schema.org](https://schema.org/), which come in both the microformats and [JSON-LD](https://www.w3.org/TR/json-ld11/) flavors.
-Google has recently [dropped the support for data-vocabulary](https://developers.google.com/search/blog/2020/01/data-vocabulary), which was primarily used to implement breadcrumbs.
+The available vocabularies include <a hreflang="en" href="https://www.w3.org/TR/rdfa-primer/">RDFa</a> and <a hreflang="en" href="https://schema.org/">schema.org</a>, which come in both the microformats and <a hreflang="en" href="https://www.w3.org/TR/json-ld11/">JSON-LD</a> flavors.
+Google has recently <a hreflang="en" href="https://developers.google.com/search/blog/2020/01/data-vocabulary">dropped the support for data-vocabulary</a>, which was primarily used to implement breadcrumbs.

 JSON-LD is generally considered to be the more portable and easier to manage implementation and so it has become the preferred format.
 As a result, we see that JSON-LD appears on 29.78% of mobile pages and 30.60% of desktop pages.